franzenzenhofer/thisismy/readme.md

 ## Notes

-- If you run Thisismy in a different directory, it will not use the `thisismy.json` file in the current directory.
-Instead, it will use the default values for all the arguments.
 - If you want to update the defaults in the `thisismy.json` file, simply run Thisismy with the new arguments and the file will be updated with the new values.